amacaluso/Quantum-Ensemble-for-Classification/README.md

 ## Usage

-The code is organised in two parts: the IPython notebooks cover all the details omitted in Section 4.2 and implement all experiments that aim to show that quantum ensemble performs the average of multiple quantum trajectories in superposition.
+The code is organised in two parts:

+- IPython notebooks cover point *(i)* implementing all the experiments in Section 4.1 and 4.2.
+Also, they cover all the technical details about the quantum cosine classifier and the generation of multiple independent trajectories in superposition,

- The code in the python scripts contain the code to show that the ensemble outperforms the single classifier.
+- python scripts *quantum_cosine_classifier.py* and *quantum_ensemble*, instead, cover point *(ii)* and implement the experiments of Section 4.3 where it is shown that the quantum ensemble always outperforms the single classifier and  has lower variance

+The script *Utils.py* is used to import the needed packages and all of the custom routines to generate and plot data.

+The script *modeling.py* contains the custom routines to define and execute the quantum algorithms.

+The script *Post_processing.py* plots the results of quantum implementation.